deanmcpherson/react-native-sortable-listview/README.md

 ## Props

 SortableListView passes through all the standard ListView properties to ListView, except for dataSource.
-The renderRow method must render a component that forwards the onLongPress method.
-Calling the onLongPress method will enable the drag and drop on the row.
+The renderRow method must render a component that forwards onLongPress and onPressOut methods.
+Calling the onLongPress method will enable the drag and drop on the row and onPressOut will cancel it.

  - **`onRowMoved`** _(Function)_ - should return a function that is passed a single object when a row is dropped.
 The object contains three properties `from`, `to`, and `row`. `from` and `to` are the order indexes being requested to move. `row` is all the info available about the row being dropped.
  - **`data`** _(Object)_ - Takes an object.